Yountville shooting: Perpetrator

 36-year old Albert Wong had been struggling to readjust to civilian life in California after returning from a tour of duty in Afghanistan in 2013.
 During his service Wong was awarded an Army Commendation Medal, an Army Good Conduct Medal, and campaign stars for fighting global terrorism and for marksmanship.
 He had held professional licenses as a security guard and security trainer, and a firearms permit through the Bureau of Security and Investigative Services from 2008.

 He was a resident of The Pathway House, for nearly a year of residential treatment for post-traumatic stress disorder (PTSD) until he was expelled for unspecified concerns about threatening behavior.
 A family member told reporters that Wong had reportedly told them that he was angry at staff members and wanted to get back at them after he had been found with knives at the facility and told to leave.
-Wong reported "wanted to get back at them, talk to them, yell at them, not to kill them".
+Wong reported he "wanted to get back at them, talk to them, yell at them, not to kill them".

 A family member of one of the victims, claimed "People were notified he was violent.
 Nothing was done.
 All the proper people were notified...the sheriffs department, the vets' health.
 Everybody knew."